 A background check is required for all individuals who will likely have direct, ongoing contact with children within the scope of the employees’ employment.
 Also companies who track deliveries under state guidelines will require background checks.

 PARA’s If you have any questions regarding this, please contact the school corporation’s HR department at their main office.

 CDA, check with local Daycare Institutions

 CNA, check with local training providers (Lightstone, Inc.)

 CDL (Work One)

-If you have had offences in the past, there are steps you can take to build a strong positive resume.
+If you have had offenses in the past, there are steps you can take to build a strong positive resume.
 Employment choices and community involvement are important factors.
-After 10 years, some offences are excused.
+After 10 years, some offenses are excused.
 However, a consistent and positive employment record is essential to improve your future employment and career options.

 Individuals who are in the United States under a Work Visa will be required to submit a background check from their country or countries where they have lived.
 This may take considerable time, so it is good to have this done early in the application process.

 Click the button below and you will start enrolling in our Career Bound program.
 Please note this button will redirect you to our enrollment portal: www.pathway4ward.org